shopware/shopware/changelog/_unreleased/2020-09-17-prevent-double-submit-in-checkout.md

 author_github: @claudiobianco
 ---
 # Core
-* Catch `EmptyCartException` when submitting order with empty cart (e.g. due to double click submit button)
+* Changed `CheckoutController` to catch `EmptyCartException` when submitting an order with an empty cart (e.g. due to double-click of the submit button)
 ___
 # Storefront
 * Changed checkout order button to use `FormSubmitLoader` to prevent submitting it multiple times